 These positions usually involve performing specific services, either working with individual fitness club clients, or running classes in just about any physical activity you can think of – aerobics, zumba, stationary bikes – you name it.

-If you have specific fitness skills or training, and you’re a winning “people person,” you can build up a following clients who will pay decent money for your services.
+If you have specific fitness skills or training, and you’re a winning “people person,” you can build up a clientele who will pay decent money for your services.
 It’s part job, part business.

 Hotel night front desk clerk